-For the colloquium essay, the jury will look at
+For the colloquium essay, you will be judged on

 - the scientific level and depth

 - the style, structure, tone

 In addition, the presentation will be judged on